bullmoose20/MK-Docs/docs/files/overlays.md

 I can then layer another Overlay for items which have HDR.

-Komet will apply Overlays in the order they are defined in the file, so my HDR overlay appears on top of my 4K overlay in this scenario.
+Kometa will apply Overlays in the order they are defined in the file, so my HDR overlay appears on top of my 4K overlay in this scenario.

 ```yaml
 overlays: